Verification of graph states in an untrusted network

 \begin{manualtheorem}{2} If $\ket{\mathscr{G}}$ is either \begin{enumerate} \item[A.] a complete graph state with dishonest parties anywhere in the network, or \item[B.] a pentagon graph state with either one, three or four dishonest parties anywhere in the network, or two dishonest parties who are adjacent, or \item[C.] a cycle graph state with either one, $n-2$ or $n-1$ dishonest parties anywhere in the network, or any other number of dishonest parties who are adjacent, or \item[D.] a $\mathsf{1D}$ cluster state with either one or $n-1$ dishonest parties anywhere in the network, or any other number of adjacent honest or dishonest parties, or \item[E.] a $\mathsf{2D}$ cluster state with either one or $n-1$ dishonest parties anywhere in the network, or any other set of adjacent dishonest parties that forms a square or rectangle anywhere in the network, \end{enumerate} and we set $N_{total} = 2n N_{test}, N_{test} = \lceil{ m n^4 \ln n}\rceil$, and $\mathcal{S}$ as the set of stabiliser generators, assuming an honest Verifier, the probability that the fidelity of the averaged state of the target copy (over all possible choices of the tested copies and target copy) in Protocol \ref{alg:takeuchi} satisfies

-is at least $1 - n^{1 - \frac{2cm}{3}}$, where $m, c$ are positive constants chosen such that $\frac{3}{2m} < c < \frac{(n-1)^2}{4}$. \end{manualtheorem} \begin{proof-sketch} First, we explicitly show, for the aforementioned examples, that purely the stabiliser generator tests passing perfectly allows us to identify the terms that are zero in Equation (\ref{eq:second}).
-Then, we follow the remainder of the proof of Theorem \ref{th:graphbigproof}, but with $n$ test measurements, and extend our results to the target copy in the final step.
+is at least $1 - n^{1 - \frac{2cm}{3}}$, where $m, c$ are positive constants chosen such that $\frac{3}{2m} < c < \frac{(n-1)^2}{4}$. \end{manualtheorem} \begin{proof-sketch} First, we see that, for the examples A-E in Theorem 2, testing the stabiliser generators is sufficient to identify the terms that are zero in Equation (\ref{eq:second}).
+Then, we follow the remainder of the proof of Theorem \ref{th:graphbigproof}, but with $n$ test measurements corresponding to the generator tests, and extend our results to the target copy in the final step.
 The full details are given in Appendix II.

 \end{proof-sketch}